-The Design of the ehcache constructs package
+Design of the ehcache constructs package

-This is a discussion and explanation of the reasons for and the design forces behind the constructs package in ehcache.
+This is a discussion and explanation of the reasons for and the design forces behind the constructs package in eheache.

-18.1 Acknowledgements
+21.1 Acknowledgements

 Much of the material here was drawn from Concurrent Programming in Java by Doug Lea.
 Thanks also to Doug for answering several questions along the way.